neelchakrabrty/neelbits/src/pages/posts/intro.md

 ## What's next

 I will finish the Astro tutorial, and then keep adding more posts.
 Watch this space for more to come.

+This is to check that math is working